ComplexSecurity/knowledge-base/docs/frameworks/reactjs.md

 React is a framework that employs Webpack to automatically compile React, JSX, and ES6 code while handling CSS file prefixes.
-React is a [[JavaScript]]-based UI development library.
+React is a [JavaScript](../programming/js.md)-based UI development library.
 Although React is a library rather than a language, it is widely used in web development.

 React offers various extensions for entire application architectural support, such as Flux and React Native, beyond mere UI.